oho-interactive/bedrock/README.md

     all instances of `generateme` with the generated salt.
   * Retrieve the Advanced Custom Fields Pro license key from 1Password (search for "ACF License") and add it to the `ACF_PRO_KEY` key.
+4. Run `composer update` to install Advanced Custom Fields Pro.
-4. Visit the site at `/wp` to run the WordPress installer.
+5. Visit the site at `/wp` to run the WordPress installer.

 ## Multisite